Estes Park & Big Thompson River Fishing Report

 Mary’s Lake and Lake Estes:

 Mary's Lake water has been brought back to normal levels and is fishing decent.
-There are some fish up in the inlet of Lake Estes.
-The flow coming into Lake Estes is 20 cfs.
-Lake Estes itself is mostly frozen.
+There are a lot of fish up in the inlet of Lake Estes.
+The flow coming into Lake Estes is 36 cfs.
+Lake Estes itself is completely open now.
 Stuck in Shuck Midges, sow bugs, pink worm patterns, and Rs2s will work well.

 Rocky Mountain National Park:

-The flows in Rocky Mountain National Park are down to a trickle in Moraine and Horseshoe Park.
-The high mountain lakes are iced up now.
-Moraine Park, Fall River, N St Vrain and Glacier Creek are all mostly iced up as well.
-Very little water is fishable at this point.
+The flows in Rocky Mountain National Park are starting pick up in Moraine and Horseshoe Park.
+The high mountain lakes are still mostly iced up.
+Moraine Park, Fall River, N St Vrain and Glacier Creek are opening up and are fishable in the lower elevations.
+There is decent action mid day and will only improve from this point forward.

 Hot Flies: Small Parachute Adams, Rs2 patterns and Mole flies are options but so are San Juan Worms and Egg patterns.